Thursday, 21 April 2016

 Reshaping Roundels

-Indeed, the roundel pattern received many different shapes in the silk designs and some of them may have been favored and then reworked and reused.
-Centuries later derived designs may be difficult to trace back, yet it is still possible to find quite evident relations between the actual Turkmen 'roundel' shapes (let us, for now, name this way the gul) and the silk fabrics' ones.
-In the quest for blueprints we have chosen those Turkmen designs seemingly more congruent with the sourcing models.
+Indeed, the roundel pattern received many different shapes in silk fabrics and some of them may have been preferred, reworked and reused.
+Centuries later derived designs may be difficult to trace back, yet it is still possible to find evident relations between the actual Turkmen 'roundel' shapes (let us, for now, name this way the gul) and the silk ones.
+In the quest for blueprints we have chosen those Turkmen designs seemingly more congruent with them.

-The octagon does not overpopulate roundel fabrics either as primary and secondary motif.
+The octagon does not overpopulate roundel fabrics either as a primary or secondary motif.
 Nevertheless, one can consider it to be the simplest reduction of a roundel, especially if applied to the knotted technique.
-It is usually found in Arabatchi tauk-nuska gul, Karadashli, Temirjin and occasionally others.
+It is usually found in the Arabatchi tauk-nuska gul, Karadashli, Temirjin and occasionally others.

 Interestingly enough, the octagon seems to be reserved for specific designs with a more evident 'tribal' or non-urban accent, for they are mostly associated with 'rural' designs like animals, kotchanak, and others.